Israelis vote in election focused on longtime PM Netanyahu

 Published Tuesday, April 9, 2019 12:50AM EDT

-JERUSALEM -- Israeli voters headed to their ballot boxes Tuesday for crucial parliamentary elections that will determine whether longtime Prime Minister Benjamin Netanyahu remains in power.
+JERUSALEM -- Israeli voters began casting ballots Tuesday in parliamentary elections that will determine whether longtime Prime Minister Benjamin Netanyahu remains in office after a decade in power.

-Clouded by a series of looming corruption indictments, Netanyahu is seeking a fifth term in office.
-It would make him Israel's longest-ever serving leader, surpassing founding father David Ben-Gurion.
+Clouded by a series of looming corruption indictments, Netanyahu is seeking a fourth consecutive and a fifth overall term in office, which would make him Israel's longest-ever serving leader, surpassing founding father David Ben-Gurion.

+But his various corruption scandals have created some voter fatigue, and in recent days he's vowed to annex Jewish West Bank settlements if re-elected -- a prospect that could doom the already slim hopes of establishing a Palestinian state alongside Israel, which Netanyahu has previously wavered on.

+"It's about time for a change," said Barry Rifkin, a Jerusalem resident.

-Polling stations opened at 7 a.m. (midnight EDT Monday), with exit polls expected at the end of the voting day at 10 p.m.
-(3 p.m.
-EDT).
+Polling stations opened at 7 a.m., with exit polls expected at the end of the voting day, at 10 p.m.
 Some 6.4 million eligible voters will be able to cast their ballots at more than 10,000 stations.
+Some 40 parties are running, but no more than a dozen are expected to make it into parliament.
 Election day in Israel is a national holiday, with turnout expected to be high in good weather.

-Official results will begin streaming in early Wednesday, but it may take far longer for a final verdict to be delivered, given the fragmented state of Israeli politics.
+Official results will begin streaming in early Wednesday, but it may take far longer for a final verdict to come through, given the fragmented state of Israeli politics.

-The Israeli government needs a parliamentary majority to rule, and since no party has ever earned more than half of the 120 seats in the Knesset, a coalition is required.

-Netanyahu and Gantz have ruled out sitting together in government, so the next prime minister's identity will likely come down to how many supporters each candidate can recruit.
+Netanyahu and Gantz have ruled out sitting together in government, so the next prime minister will likely come down to how many supporters each candidate can recruit.

 Israel's president, Reuven Rivlin, could play an important role.
 Though largely a ceremonial post, the president is responsible for choosing the candidate with the best chance of building a stable coalition government as prime minister.